Easy to Use

 Safe and Secure

-NICI is a multi-purpose, fully contained micro-environment, accessible with air-locked sleeves and ports for internal manipulation.
+Multi-purpose, fully contained micro-environment, accessible with air-locked sleeves and ports for internal manipulation.

-NICI provides heat, humidity, oxygen and light with a suite of innovative features in one
+Provides heat, humidity, oxygen and light with a suite of innovative features in one

 NICI: Our Innovative